 Fast forward to 2013, when I studied abroad in Italy.
 I embarked by myself for the Summer knowing I’d have yet another life changing experience, and it was amazing to say the least.
 I studied in Italy for eight weeks documenting every weekend trip, every frutti di bosco cornetto, and every emotion throughout my travels.
 After my study abroad program ended, I packed my bags again and flew city to city all over Spain and France before eventually heading back home.
 My surreal adventure came to a bittersweet end after three months of living out of a suitcase.

-I finished my degree in June of 2014 and return back to Europe for a three-month solo backpacking trip the following September.
+I finished my degree in June of 2014 and returned back to Europe for a three-month solo backpacking trip the following September.
 It’s become an obsession.
 I cannot go a day without thinking about traveling.
-I stare at maps and plan the trips I can (and will eventually) do.
+I stare at maps and plan the trips that I can (and will eventually) do.
 I love photography and have come to realize I really enjoy writing as well.
 So that’s why I’ve started this blog.
 As a way to document my experiences, share my life through photographs, and express my greatest aspirations.

 I brought my blog up to speed with my past travels and am continuing with posts of new adventures as they come.
 Until then, you can find me making the best of weekend trips and local adventures!